avis-router/avis/java/server/packaging/unix/README.txt

 You can leave the config here, or copy it wherever you would prefer to keep the config file.

-Run Avis with:
+To test, run Avis with:

   > /usr/local/sbin/avisd

-Or, if you have a customised configuration:
+Or, if you have a customised the configuration:

   > /usr/local/sbin/avisd -c /usr/local/etc/avis/avisd.config

+To make Avis into a system service, you can use the packaged "avisd" file as the template for an /etc/init.d startup file.

+  > sudo cp avisd /etc/init.d
+  > chown root /etc/init.d/avisd
+  > vi /etc/init.d/avisd          [customize settings at top]
+  > /etc/init.d/avisd start       [test that it starts]
+  > /etc/init.d/avisd top         [test that it stops]

+Then link the script into the run level system as usual (Avis usually runs at runlevels 2-5).

 Manual Uninstallation